serghiou/best-of-data-science/best-of-python.md

 **[Learning Data Science: Our Favorite Python Resources](https://hackernoon.com/learning-data-science-our-favorite-python-resources-from-free-to-not-877fca5c92f0)** Overview.
 An overview of resources to learn more about Python by Hackernoon on Medium.

+***

+## IDE/Distributions

+**[Python distributions.](https://www.infoworld.com/article/3267976/python/anaconda-cpython-pypy-and-more-know-your-python-distributions.amp.html)** Collection.
+A good collection of Python distributions and their use cases.
+The commonest distribution of Python is CPython.